Buffering Britain · Working Note

 Data provenance

-2. Derived: Rest-of-UK all-day speed, backed out from national average minus London contribution.
+• Derived: rest-of-UK all-day speed (39.6 Mbps, backed out from national average minus London contribution).

-3. Assumed: Rest-of-UK congestion severity.
-This is the key judgment call, informed by national peak-hour data and the logic that rural and suburban areas are less congested.
+• Assumed: rest-of-UK congestion severity (peak at 80% of uncongested).
+This is the key judgment call; it is informed by Tutela (2020) national peak-hour data and the logic that rural/suburban areas are less congested, but no published sub-national time-of-day data exists to calibrate it directly.

 1. Stated preference and hypothetical bias.

 All WTP estimates derive from hypothetical choices, not actual purchase behaviour.
-The meta-analytic literature finds systematic hypothetical bias in stated preference studies.
-Murphy et al. (2005) report a median hypothetical-to-actual ratio of 1.35 for choice-based mechanisms, while Schmidt & Bijmolt (2020) find an average bias of 21% for consumer goods, with larger bias for higher-valued products.
+The meta-analytic literature finds systematic hypothetical bias in stated preference studies: Murphy et al. (2005) report a median hypothetical-to-actual ratio of 1.35 (i.e., ~26% overstatement) for choice-based mechanisms; Schmidt & Bijmolt (2020, n = 77 studies) find an average bias of 21% for consumer goods, with larger bias for higher-valued products.

-Haghani et al. (2021) find that while hypothetical bias affects opt-in rates and total WTP levels, marginal rates of substitution between attributes show substantially less bias.
-Since this welfare calculation depends on WTP-space coefficients – marginal valuations of speed and latency – the relevant bias may be closer to 20–30% than to 50%.
-The results therefore report both a 30% discount and a 50% discount.
+Critically, Haghani et al. (2021) find that while hypothetical bias affects opt-in rates and total WTP levels, marginal rates of substitution between attributes – which is exactly what WTP-space coefficients represent – show substantially less bias.
+Since the welfare calculation depends on the WTP coefficients from Czajkowski et al.’s WTP-space model (i.e., marginal valuations of speed and latency), the relevant bias may be closer to 20–30% than to 50%.
+We report results under both a 30% discount (consistent with the DCE meta-evidence centre of gravity) and a 50% discount (conservative upper bound).

 2. Preference transferability.

 The DCE was conducted on Polish consumers in 2018.
-London consumers face different outside options, have different usage patterns and different baseline expectations.
+London consumers face different outside options, have different usage patterns (more reliance on navigation, ride-hailing, mobile payments), and different baseline expectations.
 Income scaling adjusts for level differences but not structural differences in demand.

 3. Latency congestion calibration.

 Opensignal publishes time-of-day speed data but not time-of-day latency data for London or any UK city.
-Peak-hour latency assumptions are engineering conjectures, not empirical measurements.
-The speed congestion ratios are better grounded in published London data.
+The peak-hour latency assumptions (35ms central, 28ms conservative) are engineering conjectures, not empirical measurements.
+No publicly available dataset reports diurnal mobile latency variation in a UK urban context.
+The speed congestion ratios (peak at 65% of uncongested) are better grounded in Opensignal’s published London data.
 The latency welfare estimates should accordingly be treated as illustrative.

 4. Logarithmic specification.

-The log-log functional form captures diminishing marginal returns to speed and latency improvements: the value of going from 10 to 20 Mbps exceeds the value of going from 100 to 110 Mbps.
-However, extrapolating from the Polish sample’s median mobile speed to London’s current speeds requires the estimated curvature to be stable out of sample.
+The log-log functional form captures diminishing marginal returns to speed and latency improvements.
+This is appropriate: the value of going from 10 to 20 Mbps exceeds the value of going from 100 to 110 Mbps.
+However, the extrapolation from the Polish sample’s median mobile speed (~20 Mbps in 2018) to London’s current speeds (~48 Mbps) requires that the estimated curvature is stable out of sample.

 5. Income elasticity.